-To relax those tired feet wander through the ‘Field of Mars’ and take a respectful rest by the Eternal Flame monument.
+To relax those tired feet, wander through the ‘Field of Mars’ and take a respectful rest by the Eternal Flame monument.

 Beyond the ‘Field of Mars’ you will come upon the Mikhaylovskiy Castle, this was built for Tsar Paul I in 1801, who had a fear of being assassinated, so had the castle surrounded by moats and drawbridges as well as a secret tunnel.

-Those comfy shoes must be coming in handy now…..
+Those comfy shoes must be coming in handy now.

-Nearing the bottom of Nevsky Prospekt head off along Bolshaya Morskaya Street (you won’t be disappointed), when you walk through the Triumphal Arch to Palace Square the vision will take your breath away.
+Nearing the bottom of Nevsky Prospekt head off along Bolshaya Morskaya Street (you won’t be disappointed).
+When you walk through the Triumphal Arch to Palace Square the vision will take your breath away.

 The Palace Square encircles the Alexander Column, which was built in 1834 and dedicated to Alexander I.

-The 47.5 metre high monument is adorned by an angel holding a cross.
+The 47.5-metre-high monument is adorned by an angel holding a cross.

-Inspired to visit St Petersburg?
+Inspired to visit Saint Petersburg?